RHudsonH/jhub-docker-gpu/README.md

 * Investigate other spawners.
 * Investigate other authentication methods.
 * De-allocate GPUs on exit.
 * Find a method to ensure single user servers don't stay around when idle.
+Maybe look at [jupyterhub-idle-culler](https://github.com/jupyterhub/jupyterhub-idle-culler)
+* Implement RBAC in the hub.